CatalogueOfLife/data-template-textree/README.md

 ## Git precommit hook
 You can configure a git ore commit hook to automatically update the issued date of your metadata.yaml.
-For this to work simply place the [pre-commit.hook](pre-commit.hook) file into your .git folder.
+For this to work simply place the [pre-commit.hook](pre-commit.hook) file into your `.git/hooks` folder.